codyscoggins/SimpleDocs/README.md

 </body>
 </html>
 ```
-4)  (optional) Test by accessing url at https://codyscoggins.github.io/SimpleDocs/simpleWeb/"yourHtmlPageNameHere".html
+4)  (optional) Test by accessing url at https://codyscoggins.github.io/SimpleDocs/simpleWeb/"yourPage".html
 (For example, the topology image page I uploaded following these steps can be accessed at https://codyscoggins.github.io/SimpleDocs/simpleWeb/topology.html")
+5) Add the newly created URL to the Desktop file named "docs-list.ts" with the appropriate fields (name, creator, link)